metio/terraform-provider-k8s/docs/data-sources/kiali_io_kiali_v1alpha1_manifest.md

 - `web_port` (String) Defines the ingress port where the connections come from.
 This is usually necessary when the application responds through a proxy/ingress, and it does not forward the correct headers (when this happens, Kiali cannot guess the port).
 When empty, Kiali will try to guess this value from HTTP headers.
 - `web_root` (String) Defines the context root path for the Kiali console and API endpoints and readiness probes.
 When providing a context root path that is not '/', do not add a trailing slash (i.e. use '/kiali' not '/kiali/').
 When empty, this will default to '/' on OpenShift and '/kiali' on other Kubernetes environments.
 - `web_schema` (String) Defines the public HTTP schema used to serve Kiali.
 Value must be one of: 'http' or 'https'.
 When empty, Kiali will try to guess this value from HTTP headers.
 On non-OpenShift clusters, you must populate this value if you want to enable cross-linking between Kiali instances in a multi-cluster setup.
+- `write_timeout` (Number) The maximum duration, in seconds, before timing out writes of the HTTP response back to the client.
+Default is 30.

 <a id="nestedatt--spec--server--observability"></a>
 ### Nested Schema for `spec.server.observability`